White & Case

-Michael also has a significant transactional practice, advising clients in the energy and infrastructure development fields.
-He has advised a number of energy clients on projects in South East Asia, the Gulf, the Russian Federation, India, China and West and North Africa.
+Michael has a significant transactional practice, advising clients in the energy and infrastructure development fields.
+He has advised a number of petroleum clients on projects in South East Asia, the Russian Federation, India, China and West and North Africa.

-Admitted to practice in both common and civil law jurisdictions, Michael is presently a member of the Legal Advisory Taskforce of the European Energy Charter Secretariat (2010-Present).
+Admitted to practice in both common and civil law jurisdictions, Michael is a member of the Legal Advisory Taskforce of the European Energy Charter Secretariat.
 He has written extensively on energy dispute resolution and foreign investment, and provides courses on long-term energy contracts and dispute resolution.
-He has taught at the Paris Bar School and several universities and business schools
+He has taught at the Paris Bar School and several business schools.